WHHWII/FishermanMod/Readme.md

 ![Fisherman Grabs an unsuspecting Chest](https://github.com/WHHWII/FishermanMod/blob/Post-Sots/ReadmeAssets/FishermanTreasure.gif?raw=true)

+An alt secondary, and at least one alt utility is planned.

 ## Beta
 Fisherman is currently in BETA, meaning:
  - Untested Multiplayer compatibility
  - Untested Compatibility with many mods.
- - Unfinished Assets
+ - Unfinished or Placeholder Assets
  - Missing Content
  - **Bugs**

 If you would like to report a bug with Fisherman, Please visit the [Fisherman Discord's bug-report Channel](https://discord.gg/Ctt68SuwZQ)

 ## Compatibility
- - If you are a filthy autosprint user, Fisherman's Primary will not work with RTAutoSprintEx or autosprint via Aerolt. **.score's alternative [AutoSprint](https://thunderstore.io/package/score/AutoSprint/) mod does works.**
+ - If you are a filthy autosprint user, Fisherman's Primary will not work with RTAutoSprintEx or autosprint via Aerolt. **.score's alternative [AutoSprint](https://thunderstore.io/package/score/AutoSprint/) mod does work.**
  - The Custom UI element for Fisherman's Utility does not work properly with RiskUI, and may not work with other HUD mods.
+ - Fisherman's platform doesn't work properly with KCCdownpatcher, causing it to become slippery and hard to stand on.

 ## Credits
- - Original Idea, Code, Ability Design, and icons - Me
+ - Original Idea, Code, Ability Design, and Icons - Me
- - Concept Art and reference sheets - Topplox
+ - Concept Art and Reference Sheets - Topplox
- - Model - CommanderJojo
+ - Model and Texturing - CommanderJojo
- - Rig and animations - JestAnAnimator
+ - Rig and Animations - JestAnAnimator
  - head honcho - Buns
  - Henry Template - TheTimesweeper/Rob
  - Additional thanks to Tsuyoikenko, Timesweeper again, .score, RandomlyAwesome, Synodii, Mystical Chicken, Yori, Hippo, and many others on the modding discord for coding assistance, early playtesting, feedback, and support.